 The price of expired domains generally varies between $20 – $500.

-Magento Hosting (Starting from $10)
+Magento Hosting Pricing (Starting from $40)

 At this point, I am assuming that you have selected a theme, the extension line up, and the domain name for your store.
 Furthermore, the store has been completely developed and is ready for the take-live stage.